FireflyMigration/firefly-doc/dev-docs/reference/02-Comparing-Migrated-Code-with-Magic/eDevelopper/06-The-Sort.md

     OrderBy.Add(Categories.Description);
 ```
 Notes:
-For an index specified in the Task Properties Screen, see: [Task Properties Screen - Index](http://www.fireflymigration.com/doc/doku.php/comparison_with_migrated_code/task_properties#index)
+For an index specified in the Task Properties Screen, see: [Task Properties Screen - Index](Task-Properties.html)
-If the 'Unique' radiobutton is selected in Magic, this is reflected in the migrated code in the example below.
+If the 'Unique' radio button is selected in Magic, this is reflected in the migrated code in the example below.
 Example:
 ```csharp
        void InitializeDataView()